 Though fear not – you don’t need to invest in two separate beds just yet!
 Many of these disadvantages can be eliminated with one simple solution: an extra-wide mattress, designed to fit your bedroom perfectly, made for you by The Odd Company.

 Drift into a restful night’s slumber with an extra-wide mattress, allowing both you and your partner to stretch and move freely without the risk of disturbing the other.
 This extra space combined with our natural fillings will ensure you stay cooler throughout the course of the night, helping improve the quality of your sleep which will likely improve how you feel the following day.
 In addition, the space provided by an extra-wide mattress allows you to take the weight off pressure points in the body, letting the mattress hold your body in its natural position and wake up feeling fully-rested.

 Our bespoke extra-wide mattresses are all fully sprung, and can be made to any width on request, allowing you to continue sharing a bed without any of the disadvantages of disturbed sleep.
 Pick from our range of natural fillings and choose a suitable spring count to ensure a supportive mattress which holds the curve of your spine in its natural position.
 Enjoy sharing a bed again, with an extra-wide mattress made specifically to your requirements from The Odd Company.

-If you would like to know more about the advantages of an extra-wide mattress, get in touch with us today – we love hearing from you.
+If you would like to know more about the advantages of an extra-wide mattress, get in touch with us today.